Thank you for subscribing

 Melbourne’s famously fickle weather permitting, the long weekend is a great time to enjoy a leisurely afternoon picnic at some of the state's best picnic spots

-Check out Mount Dandenong Observatory where you can gaze out at the Dandenong Ranges and city skyline right from your picnic rug.
+Check out Mount Dandenong Observatory where you can gaze out at the Dandenong Ranges and city skyline from your picnic rug.
 Closer to the city is the Royal Botanic Gardens, Albert Park Lake, or Fitzroy Gardens in East Melbourne – all perfect for lounging in the grass with a delicious spread while the kids play.

 Take note of the best food and snack ideas for the perfect picnic.